runtimeverification/beacon-chain-verification/dynamic/dynamic-abstract-beacon-chain.md

      ( A1.source_epoch <Int A2.source_epoch andBool A2.target_epoch <Int A1.target_epoch )
      orBool
      ( A2.source_epoch <Int A1.source_epoch andBool A1.target_epoch <Int A2.target_epoch )
-     // TODO: the final case is not considered in the python spec
+     // TODO: the last case is not considered in the python spec
 ```

 ### Attestations